odea-project/qAlgorithms/report/discussion_tests.md

 * Number of Features

-A sample dataset consisting of 32 different analysis runs with qAlgorithms was assembled from six SFC-HRMS mixed mode measurements (12 processes), six LC-HRMS blank measurements and 14 normal LC-HRMS measurements, two of which were measured with negative polarity.
+A sample dataset consisting of 32 different analysis runs with qAlgorithms was assembled from six SFC-HRMS polarity switching measurements (12 processes), six LC-HRMS blank measurements and 14 normal LC-HRMS measurements, two of which were measured with negative polarity.